stormasm/nutmp/doc/Readme-nu-cmd-extra.md

 get built for the release and it is the responsibility of the developer to build these commands if they want to use them.

-Also these commands are not going to part of the 1.0 api; meaning that there is no guarantee longer term that these commands will be around into the future.
+These commands are not going to part of the 1.0 API; meaning that there is no guarantee longer term that these commands will be around into the future.
 Of course since they are part of the source tree now the developer could always incorporate them into their own custom release.